 All those antioxidants in cranberries help fight the free radicals and protect the skin.
 You can either drink cranberry juice or apply cranberry juice or fresh blended cranberries as a facial mask.

 Aids with acne

-Antiseptic properties of cranberries are a natural aid to acne since it helps eliminate them.
-What’s more, the juice makes skin look fresh and bright.
+Antiseptic properties of cranberries are a natural aid to acne since it helps to eliminate them.
+What’s more, the juice makes the skin look fresh and bright.